 In February of 2013, the employees of Wellness Connection, a medical marijuana provider based in Auburn, Maine, were worried about their product.
 They’d observed mold and fungus on their plants too often; bugs were infesting their work areas.
 Some of the chemicals they were being asked to use, such as the insecticide pyrethrin, had known health effects.

 One theme of our coverage of the marijuana industry has been to make it clear that dispensaries are an industry and should exist.
 They employ L.A. residents, they have suppliers and customers, they pay rents and taxes.
 Like it or not, this industry is here to stay; it is not a sideshow, and it deserves some respect.
 With the preliminary results from Tuesday’s election, it seems that voters embraced the notion.

 On Tuesday, July 24, the L.A.
 City Council voted unanimously to ban all medical marijuana dispensaries within the city.
 As the Los Angeles Times explains, this is the “latest attempt to regulate what many say is an out-of-control proliferation” of the pot shops.
-I am one of those who say that.
-Dispensaries are out of […]

 Earlier this week, we reported on changes that are needed in the medical cannabis industry.
 Well, this Friday (June 22), the L.A.
 City Council takes up two competing proposals for how to deal with an industry that’s gotten out of control.

 On the one hand, L.A.
 City Councilman Paul Koretz and Council President Herb Wesson have made a motion to direct the City Attorney to draft an ordinance that will allow patients limited safe access to responsible operators.
 The City Attorney would develop an ordinance that establishes strict guidelines for dispensary operations and subject them to city oversight.